Article verified for Release 15.2 on January 23, 2026.

 Restrict login permissions for SSO

-Locate the specific role you wish to exclusively use Single Sign-On (SSO) for logins.
-For example, let’s consider the Student role.
+Locate the role for which you want to enforce Single Sign-On (SSO) login.
+For example, the Student role.

 Scroll down to the permissions-Users section and deselect the checkbox next to Log in.